Yang Min-hyeok: 2024–25: Loan to Queens Park Rangers

 On 29 January 2025, Yang joined EFL Championship side Queens Park Rangers on loan for the remainder of the season.
 On 1 February, he made his Championship debut as a substitute in a 2–1 loss to Millwall.
 On 14 February, he provided his first Championship assist in a 4–0 win over Derby County, where he made his first start.
 On 29 March, he scored his first Championship goal in a 3–1 loss to Stoke City.

-2025–26: Loan to Portsmouth
+2025–26: Loan to Portsmouth and Coventry

 On 8 August 2025, Yang joined fellow Championship club Portsmouth on a season-long loan deal.
-On 1 October 2025, he scored his first goal for the club in a 2–2 draw with Watford.
+On 1 October, he scored his first goal for the club in a 2–2 draw with Watford.
+On 29 December, Yang would be introduced off the bench in the 64th minute in a match against Charlton Athletic.
+He would go on to score a 98th-minute goal to win the game 2–1, helping Portsmouth beat Charlton Athletic at Fratton Park for the first time since April 2005.

+On 6 January 2026, Yang was recalled by Tottenham Hotspur, then loaned out to Championship side Coventry City for the remainder of the season.
+He left Portsmouth to get more appearances, but it was hard to see him at Coventry, who were in the title race.
+He played only 29 minutes for Coventry until they secured the league title.

 International career

 In 2023, Yang played for the South Korean national under-17 team at the AFC U-17 Asian Cup and the FIFA U-17 World Cup.

 On 25 March 2025, Yang made his senior international debut during the second half of a World Cup qualifier against Jordan.